WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 We use *abstraction* all the time in everyday activities.
 When you sit down to eat at your favorite resturaunt, one of the first things we order may be a drink.

-If you ordered Sugar, Concentrated orange juice, Citric acid, Natural flavors, Sodium benzoate, Caffeine, Sodium citrate, Erythorbic acid,Gum arabic, and Calcium disodium, the server would have no idea what you are asking.
+If you ordered Sugar, Concentrated orange juice, Citric acid, Natural flavors, Sodium benzoate, Caffeine, Sodium citrate, Erythorbic acid, Gum arabic, and Calcium disodium, the server would have no idea what you are asking.
 Right!!
-We use *abstraction* to descibe what we want to drink by utilizing the name 'Mountian Dew'.
+We use *abstraction* to descibe what we want to drink by utilizing the name 'Mountain Dew'.

 Abstraction allows us to use methods to manipulate a sequence of `char`s and create new `string`s.

 ## Clean, organized, commented code increases your success

-- Before we jump into our next lesson, lets revisit our Hello World project.
+- Before we jump into our next lesson, let's revisit our Hello World project.

 - We are going to organize and comment our code.

 - Doing so will help us to keep track of our progress, understand what our code's function, and help in future development and troubleshooting.

-- Go ahead and open up Visual Studion > then open our Hello World project.
+- Go ahead and open up Visual Studio > then open our Hello World project.

 !SLIDE